qwd/dev-site/pages/en/help.md

 ### What is subscription?

 The subscription is a service model, similar to when you subscribe to a newspaper or magazine, and you have continuous access to the service for the duration of the subscription.
-QWeather Develop Service now uses a subscription model, offering Standard subscription, Pro subscription and Free subscription.
-Refer to [Subscription](/en/docs/finance/subscription/).
+QWeather Developer Service now uses a pay-as-you-go subscription model.

-### What is billing?

-Billing is the core of the QWeather finance system.
-All billable items will be integrated into the billing and users will pay according to the billing amount.
-The billing is also a legally valid agreement between you and us, we will provide you with services based on the contents of the billing and charge you based on the billing amount.
-Please refer to [billing and payment](/en/docs/finance/billing-and-payment/).

 ### What is Savings Plan?